 Even the pointed ends of cuts like the pear and marquise, that sometimes put people off, for fear of being caught or chipped, are actually softened and protected by the smaller stones that ‘wrap’ the centre stone.

-A classic diamond looks spectacular in the traditional metal choices for halo engagement rings, white gold and platinum.
+A classic diamond looks spectacular in the traditional metal choices for halo rings, white gold and platinum.

 For diamonds with a colour grade of H or I, yellow and rose gold work to mask the slight tint that is sometimes present in lower colour grade diamonds, ensuring they remain looking bright and white in appearance.